 Procurement information

 For phygital disciplines, 283 gaming computers with Intel Core i7/i9 processors (12 cores, 20 threads, frequency from 5 GHz) and NVIDIA RTX 4070 Ti-level video cards (8 GB GDDR6X) will also be required.
-A mandatory condition is liquid cooling (LCS), which indicates an orientation towards high-performance systems.
+A mandatory condition is liquid cooling (LCS), which indicates a focus on high-performance systems.
 At the same time, the choice of Intel instead of AMD processors, which are more popular among gamers, raises questions among experts.

 A separate budget is allocated for VR equipment (684 thousand rubles per set) and licensed software for simulating drone flights.
 The software will run on the Russian OS Astra Linux.

-Fplus joined the BIOS club: the company presented a unified BIOS and BMC solution for Russian servers
+Fplus Joins the BIOS Club: The Company Introduced a Unified BIOS and BMC Solution for Russian Servers

-The first forward contract for the supply of microcircuits was concluded by Irteya and Mikron
+The First Forward Contract for the Supply of Microchips was Concluded by the Irteya and Mikron Companies

 Now on home